Phoenix DUI Defense Attorney (ARS 28-1381)

 If your BAC was 0.15% or higher then you have an Extreme DUI which you can learn more about here.

-The DWI charge does require a breath reading, but it does not require that the accused have a BAC of .08% or greater “at the time of driving”.
-It prohibits anyone from having a BAC of .08% or higher within 2 hours of driving if the alcohol was consumed during, or before, driving the car.
+The DWI charge does require a breath or blood reading, but it does not require that the accused have a BAC of .08% or greater “at the time of driving”.
+It prohibits anyone from having a BAC of .08% or higher within 2 hours of driving if the alcohol was consumed while, or before, driving the car.

 We filed a Special Action to the Supreme Court of Arizona to challenge the constitutionality of the Arizona legislature’s modification of Arizona Revised Statutes Section 28-1381(f).
 We also challenged the judges who were denying requests for jury trials.
 While the legislature was reviewing their decision to take away this jury trial right, we refused to allow our clients in any court to be denied the right to a jury trial.